Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 ### Required secrets and keys

-In addition to the above resources, the following secrets, keys and certificates are created in the key vaults deployed by the dependencies pipeline.
+In addition to the above resources, the following secrets, keys and certificates are created in the Key Vaults deployed by the dependencies pipeline.

-- Shared key vault '_adp-\<<namePrefix\>>-az-kv-x-001_'
+- Shared Key Vault '_adp-\<<namePrefix\>>-az-kv-x-001_'
-  1. Key vault secrets:
+  1. Key Vault secrets:
       - _administratorLogin_: For \[azure SQL server] .
       - _administratorLoginPassword_: For \[azure SQL server].
       - _vpnSharedKey_: For \[virtual network gateway connection].
       - _adminUserName_: For \[virtual machine].
       - _adminPassword_: For \[virtual machine].
-  1. Key vault keys:
+  1. Key Vault keys:
       - _keyEncryptionKey_: For \[disk encryption set].
-  1. Key vault certificate:
+  1. Key Vault certificate:
       - _applicationGatewaySslCertificate_: For \[application gateway].

-- SQL Mi key vault '_adp-\<<namePrefix\>>-az-kv-x-sqlmi_'
+- SQL Mi Key Vault '_adp-\<<namePrefix\>>-az-kv-x-sqlmi_'
-  1. Key vault secrets:
+  1. Key Vault secrets:
       - _administratorLogin_: For \[SQL managed instance].
       - _administratorLoginPassword_: For \[SQL managed instance].
-  1. Key vault keys:
+  1. Key Vault keys:
       - _keyEncryptionKeySqlMi_: For \[SQL managed instance].

 ## ReadMe pipeline